hogeschool/Data-Technologies-public/Workshops/Workshop 5 - Optimalisation/4 - Partitioning.md

     customer_id INT NOT NULL,
     order_date DATE NOT NULL
 ) PARTITION BY HASH (customer_id);

+--- The MODULUS is 4, beccause there are four partitions (buckets).
+--- If the result of `hash(value) % MODULUS` is the same as the REMAINDER then use that partition.

 CREATE TABLE orders_p0 PARTITION OF orders
     FOR VALUES WITH (MODULUS 4, REMAINDER 0);